Ferronor: Vallenar division

 The Vallenar division connects the Los Colorados iron ore mine with the harbor at Huasco.
 It consists of a branch which connects the mine with the Longitudinal Norte north of Vallenar, which is then used southward to Vallenar.
 A further branch line then provides the link from Vallenar to Huasco.

 Baquedano division

-The Baquedano division used to transport natural gas via Palestina and the Socompa pass to Argentina.
+The Baquedano division used to transport natural gas via Palestina and Socompa Pass to Argentina.
 This traffic ceased in 2006, after two Ferronor locomotives (408 and 412) were damaged in an accident in Argentina and the Argentinian operator Belgrano Cargas initially refused to repair and return the locomotives.
-The locomotives have since been repaired and returned to service for Ferronor, but traffic over the Socompa pass has not been resumed to date.
+The locomotives have since been repaired and returned to service for Ferronor, but traffic over Socompa Pass has not been resumed to date.

 Ferronor also owns various steam locomotives and other historic rolling stock, which is on display in an open-air "museum" at Baquedano.
 However, most of the locomotives are stored outside without any protection and are in very bad condition.